Chapter 4.3 Managing Software Sources¶

 To change where a source is downloading software from press the Edit button.
 To change between downloading source and binary code use the Type menu.
 To change where the link to download software change the URI field.
 To change what distribution this source is for enter that in the Distribution field.
 To change what parts of the repository to use the Components field.
 To add a comment to yourself about a repository enter it in the Comment field.

-The Updates tab allows you set which software updates you would like to subscribe to, in this case Important security updates, Recommended updates, Pre-released `, and :guilabel:`Unsupported updates.
-You can also set how frequently your system will automatically check for updates to the right of Check for updates and what actions it should take, namely notify you, download (without notification), or install updates.
+The Updates tab allows you set which software updates you would like to subscribe to, in this case Important security updates, Recommended updates, Pre-released , and Unsupported updates.
+You can also set how frequently your system will automatically check for updates to the right of Check for updates and then select how often of , , , or .
+To not check for updates uncheck the Check for updates checkbox.
+To automatically install security updates press the Install security updates without confirmation button.
+To only notify about updates press the Only notify about available updates button.
+To start downloading all updates in the background press the Download all updates in the background button.
 You can also specify which releases you would like to be notified of in the Show new distribution releases drop down, , , or .

 The Authentication tab manages key files which ensure your downloads are not compromised, basically ensuring you are download from a reliable source and your download has not been intercepted.
 The list of all keys signed on your system are listed under Trusted software providers.
 To remove a key you no longer want to have access to your system press the Remove button.
 To only allow the default keys that ship with Lubuntu press the Restore Defaults button.